nirvdrum/svn2git/README.markdown

     Specific options:
-            --rebase                     Instead of cloning a new project, rebase an existing one against SVN --username NAME              Username for transports that needs it (http(s), svn) --password PASS              Password for transports that needs it (http(s), svn) --trunk TRUNK_PATH           Subpath to trunk from repository URL (default: trunk) --branches BRANCHES_PATH     Subpath to branches from repository URL (default: branches) --tags TAGS_PATH             Subpath to tags from repository URL (default: tags)
+            --rebase                     Instead of cloning a new project, rebase an existing one against SVN --username NAME              Username for transports that needs it (http(s), svn) --password PASSWORD              Password for transports that needs it (http(s), svn) --trunk TRUNK_PATH           Subpath to trunk from repository URL (default: trunk) --branches BRANCHES_PATH     Subpath to branches from repository URL (default: branches) --tags TAGS_PATH             Subpath to tags from repository URL (default: tags)